FredaXin/blog_posts/creating_functions_for_EDA.md

 Here is what the output looks like:
 ![image](./creating_funcitons_for_EDA/histogram.png)

-Another helpful visualization tool is heatmap.
-Heatmap comes very handy what you want to check the correlation between your dependent and independent variables.
+Another helpful visualization tool is a heatmap.
+Heatmaps come in very handy when you want to check the correlation between your dependent and independent variables.
 Oftentimes, heatmap can be visually cluttered if you have too many features.
 One way to avoid it is to create a heatmap just for the dependent